History of New York City: Federal and early America: 1784–1854

 Starting in 1785 the Congress met in the city of New York under the Articles of Confederation.
 In 1789, New York became the first national capital under the new Constitution.
 The Constitution also created the current Congress of the United States, and its first sitting was at Federal Hall on Wall Street.
 The first Supreme Court sat there.
 The United States Bill of Rights was drafted and ratified there.
 George Washington was inaugurated at Federal Hall.
 New York remained the national capital until 1790, when the role was transferred to Philadelphia.

 During the 19th century, the city was transformed by immigration, a visionary development proposal called the Commissioners' Plan of 1811 which expanded the city street grid to encompass all of Manhattan, and the opening of the Erie Canal in 1825, which connected the Atlantic port to the vast agricultural markets of the Midwestern United States and Canada.
 By 1835, New York had surpassed Philadelphia as the largest city in the United States.
 New York grew as an economic center, first as a result of Alexander Hamilton's policies and practices as the first Secretary of the Treasury.

 In 1842, water was piped from a reservoir to supply the city for the first time.

 The Great Irish Famine (1845–1850) brought a large influx of Irish immigrants, and by 1850 the Irish comprised one quarter of the city's population.
 Government institutions, including the New York City Police Department and the public schools, were established in the 1840s and 1850s to respond to growing demands of residents.
+In 1831, New York University was founded by U.S. Secretary of the Treasury Albert Gallatin as a non-denominal institution surrounding Washington Square Park.